educates/labs-installation-guides/workshops/lab-lookup-consumption/workshop/content/13-javascript-redirect.md

 title: Javascript Redirect
 ---

-Although we noted that some web browsers may place restrictions on when automatically run Javascript can trigger a redirection, it is recommended that when specifying `clientIndexUrl` with a workshop request, that instead of passing the URL for where you ultimately what the user redirected, that you pass a URL which targets a special URL handler or web page, which attempts to force
+Although we noted that some web browsers may place restrictions on when one can automatically run Javascript to trigger a redirection, it is recommended that when specifying `clientIndexUrl` with a workshop request, that instead of passing the URL for where you ultimately what the user redirected, that you pass a URL which targets a special URL handler or web page, which attempts to force